Other Name: Common Hornwort

 Wetland Indicator Status: OBL

 Coontail or Hornwort1 (Ceratophyllum demersum) is one of our most common submergent aquatic plants.
 It gets its name from its resemblance to a raccoon’s tail.
-Its other common name, hornwort, derives from the appearance of its achenes (seeds) with three horn-like projections.
-This plant is sometimes rooted, but it is easily dislodged by waves, carp, boats etc., and often it floats around free, becoming inter-tangled with other aquatic plants or masses of other coontail in backwaters of rivers and lakes, ditches and ponds.
+Its other common name, hornwort, derives from its achenes’ appearance (seeds) with three horn-like projections.
+This plant is sometimes rooted, but it is easily dislodged by waves, carp, boats, etc., and often it floats around free, becoming inter-tangled with other aquatic plants or masses of other coontail in backwaters of rivers and lakes, ditches, and ponds.

 Time lapse video of Coontail growth in an aquarium.

 Although a native plant, coontail’s rapid growth, especially in nutrient-rich waters, can make it a nuisance in some navigation channels.
 Although not directly of high wildlife value, coontail plants are home to many aquatic invertebrates that feed ducks and small fish, so the plants are often consumed along with those animals.
 Coontail also provides excellent refuge for young game fish.
 Coontail can tolerate turbidity and excessive nutrients, making it one of the last aquatic plants found in highly nutrient-polluted waters.
 When the coontail begins to disappear, you have real problems.